vapor/docs/4.0/docs/upgrading.md

 ### Xcode

-Vapor 4 utilizies Xcode 11's native SPM support.
+Vapor 4 utilizes Xcode 11's native SPM support.
 This means you will no longer need to generate `.xcodeproj` files.
 Opening your project's folder in Xcode will automatically recognize SPM and pull in dependencies.

 You can open your project natively in Xcode using `vapor xcode` or `open Package.swift`.